-To facilitate target setting in line with the IPCC decarbonisation scenarios, it is recommended to use 2010 as the reference year - i.e. the year against which emissions reductions required to reach Net Zero Carbon will be calculated.
-However, an airport can select a different reference year, provided that it justifies its choice.
+To facilitate target setting in line with the IPCC decarbonisation scenarios, it is recommended to use 2010 as the reference year - i.e., the year against which emissions reductions required to reach Net Zero Carbon will be calculated.
+However, an airport can select a different reference year, provided that it justifies its choice (i.e., availability of high-quality emissions data).

-Measure your carbon footprint
+Measure the carbon footprint

-In parallel to defining your target scope and reference year, you calculate your carbon footprint.
-This calculation involves two main steps and concerns your reference and latest activity year:
+In parallel to defining the target scope and reference year, it is important to calculate the carbon footprint.
+This calculation involves two main steps concerning the reference and latest activity year:

-- Collecting the relevant business activity data related to Scope 1 and Scope 2 (such as fuel or electricity used) and, if identified as part of the target, relevant Scope 3 emission sources (such as fuel used by aircraft handlers), - Applying CO2 emissions factors to convert this activity data into CO2 emissions.
+- Collecting the relevant business activity data related to Scope 1 and Scope 2 (such as fuel or electricity used) and, if identified as part of the target, relevant Scope 3 emission sources (such as fuel used by aircraft handlers); - Applying CO2 emissions factors to convert this activity data into CO2 emissions.

 The data should be sufficiently detailed to be able to identify the type of emissions and its sources.
-This will ease the categorisation of your emissions, help define adequate measures to be taken and, at a later stage, determine what activities and which measures are prioritised in order to reach your target.
+This will ease the categorisation of emissions, help define adequate measures to be taken and, at a later stage, determine what activities and which measures are prioritised in order to reach the target.

-Building a solid baseline is fundamental to refining your targets and preparing your roadmap.
-Your baseline should contain as much detail as possible when mapping your carbon footprint and deciding which emission sources to include into your target scope.
+Building a solid baseline is fundamental to refining targets and preparing the roadmap.
+The baseline should contain as much detail as possible when mapping the carbon footprint and deciding which emission sources to include into the target scope.